Marian Ryan profiles one of Berlin’s most characterful bookshops…

 She rankles at the memory.
 As you’d expect of a bookseller, she’s vastly well read, but Sophia abhors any sniff of cultural or literary snobbery.
 The principle behind her shop is very much one of inclusion rather than exclusion.

 So much about the shop defies convention.
 For one thing, a good chunk of its 20,000-odd books are for loan, not sale (bring a book back and the purchase price is refunded, minus €1.50), while about ten percent of stock functions as a reference library, available only to read in-shop.
-And unlike most bookshops in Berlin, Another Country is permitted to open Sundays, due to its designation under Reisebedarf, or traveller’s aid.
 Add to all that its considerable other life as a social club, and its curious owner herself.

-Another Country is the haven of a tall, dark-haired transgender woman who dresses these days mainly in long, dark skirts and cardigan sweaters.
-She describes herself as having the hormonal and emotional tenor of a fourteen-year-old girl, as a person in the throes of a second puberty.
+The shop’s tall, dark-haired transgender owner, Sophia, dresses mainly in long, dark skirts and cardigan sweaters and describes herself as having the hormonal and emotional tenor of a fourteen-year-old girl – as a person in the throes of a second puberty.

 But one morning in 2008, at fifty-five years old, Alan woke to find he was no longer a man.
 Later, that is what he would conclude had happened.
 I sit on a wooden cube in front of the shop desk while Sophia tells me her story.